-On the other hand Requirements and Analysis phases are far cheaper than one extra milestone spend for development, hotfixes and upgrades.
+On the other hand Requirements and Analysis, phases are far cheaper than one extra milestone spent on development, hotfixes and upgrades.
 Plus, you’ll get detailed specifications, which can be used as a backup – in case you’re willing to change a team – and a general guideline for the project.

 Documentation allows new team members to catch up quickly or pass the work to another development team for maintenance with minimum loss of knowledge.

 Control.
 Waterfall development model is easy, understandable and provides identifiable milestones for the client and manager that oversees the project.
 Thus, the output of the development team is always under control and all the issues are resolved according to plan.

 While waterfall methodology in software development prohibits adjustments during each phase, it certainly allows small changes to the project between milestones and even larger input during the first three phases (Requirement, Analysis, Design).

 Waterfall Model VS Agile

 The traditional waterfall model is the oldest software development methodology.
 In fact, it was used because no better alternatives existed at that time.
 Luck of flexibility if the first and foremost drawback that cited.

 Flexibility.
 The original waterfall model prohibits changes of project details and requirements along the development process.
 Plus, because of long phase, the project may seem to evolve slowly.
 Luckily, these issues were cited in 70’s by Winston Royce and since then the method has evolved.

 Nevertheless, even after solving these problems the criticism still stays on the desk and it is no wonder why.
 The economy is speeding up and the market is obviously praising Agile companies that make all the development stuff on the run.